spraakbanken/L2_profiles/SwedishL2profiles.md

 Link: https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#23-frequency-information

 We present two types of frequency - receptive and productive - for each item in the Table view. **Receptive frequency** comes from the COCTAILL corpus (coursebooks, including both reading texts and activities surrounding it). **Productive frequency** comes from the SweLL-pilot corpus (learner essays).
-In each case, we report the **absolute count** for the item at a particular level, and the **relative count**.
+In each case, we report the **absolute frequency** (i.e. number of hits/tokens) for the current item at a particular level, and its **relative frequency**.
 The numbers are **clickable**, and open a full list of hits using Korp search interface (Ahlberg et al. 2013).

 <img src="Verb_freqs.png" width="1000">